POLearn/victionary-everything-about-viction/content/02_vrrf/02_roll_dice_on_onchain/README.md

 VRRF (Verifiable Random Function) offers a robust solution for generating verifiable random numbers on the Viction.
 Its seamless integration and on-chain processing capabilities make it an great for applications such as games, distributing tasks, or minting NFTs, ensuring reliable and unbiased randomness.

 By leveraging VRRF, smart contracts can obtain a pseudo-random `bytes32` value, which can be easily converted to a `uint256`.
 This conversion is perfect for on-chain randomness, providing a cost-effective and secure method within a smart contract.
 VRRF's reliability and efficiency make it a valuable tool for any blockchain application requiring dependable random number generation.

+> For this submission, provide the transaction of the invokation of the `roll` method in the Dice deployed on Viction.